umbraco/OurUmbraco/README.md

 ..
 Yes, this is a scary command line operation, don't you love it?! :-D

-##Continuous deploys
-Any updates to the main repo (github.com/umbraco/OurUmbraco) get deployed automatically to http://our.sandbox.umbraco.org/ - So when your pull request gets accepted, your changes should show up there within a few minutes.

 ##Projects section
 Note: the projects section doesn't work well at the moment, due to missing Marketplace.*.dll files.
-We need to seperate our some of the Deli processes into a seperate DLL so you won't be able to figure out our "secret" processes, the cleaned up DLLs will come soon.
+We still need to seperate our some of the Deli processes into a seperate DLL.